leomenar/LAMRHI-SIL-UNA/content/authors/LAMR/_index.md

   - Principal Investigators
 ---

-Leonardo Mena-Rivera is interested in the application of state of the art analytical chemistry techniques to understand complex biogeochemical processes in freshwater ecosystems.
-In particular, he has been investigating the chemical and microbial interactions between dissolved and particulate organic matter using a combination of mass spectrometry, compound-specific stable isotopes and amplicon sequencing techniques.
+Leonardo Mena-Rivera is interested in the application of state of the art analytical chemistry techniques to better understand complex biogeochemical processes in freshwater ecosystems.
+In particular, he has been investigating the chemical and microbial interactions between dissolved and particulate organic matter using a combination of mass spectrometry, compound-specific stable isotopes and amplicon sequencing approaches.
 He is also interested in natural resources conservation as he has been previously involved in multiple initiatives regarding integrated water resources management.